jmtt89/AndroidAppDemo/README.md

 The Base application, without MessangiSDK integration can be found over the tag **baseApp**.
 -------
-## Configure **GCM**
+## Configure **Google Cloud Messaging**

-Go to https://developers.google.com/mobile/add, select *Pick a platform*, then *Enable services for my Android App*, enter your App name (for this example AndroidAppSkeleton) and your app's package name (for this example is **com.ogangi.dummyapp**) .
+Go to https://developers.google.com/mobile/add, select *Pick a platform*, then *Enable services for my Android App*, enter your **own App name** and your app's package name (for this example **com.ogangi.dummyapp**) .
 It's important to enter the package name your app is using.
 Make sure the **package name** in your **build.gradle** file matches the package name you entered.
 Press *Choose and configure services*, select *Cloud Messaging* and press *Enable Google Cloud messaging*, select *Generate configuration files* and press *Download google-services.json*.
 Once you have the json file you have all you needed from that page.

 ### Add the configuration file to your project